EMMA: End-to-End Multimodal Model for Autonomous Driving: Method

 \section{Method}

-\model\ is built on top of Gemini~\citep{gemini23}, a family of MLLMs developed at Google.
+While we will show {\model} can be compatible with various MLLMs such as Gemini~\citep{gemini23} and PaLI~\citep{chen2023palix} in our experiments, this section will focus on our main {\model} based on Gemini.
 We leverage the auto-regressive Gemini models that are trained to process interleaved textual and visual inputs to produce text outputs:

 where $\mathcal{G}$ is the Gemini model, $\mathbf{O}$ represents natural language outputs, $\mathbf{T}$ represents natural language prompts, and $\mathbf{V}$ denotes images or videos.
 The language output $\mathbf{O}= (o_1, o_2, ..., o_n)$ is generated via next-token prediction, i.e., the output probability can be represented as $P(\mathbf{O} | \mathbf{T}, \mathbf{V}) = \prod_{i=1}^n P(o_i | o_{<i}, \mathbf{T}, \mathbf{V})$ for $n$ output tokens.
 Our goal is to adapt $\mathcal{G}$ for autonomous driving applications, thereby harnessing the world knowledge obtained during its pre-training phase.